maheshgowda/greetingpdf/README.markdown

-This gem is created for generating pdf for 12x18 screeen
+This gem is created for generating pdf in 12x18 screeen
 # FINE's PDF Generator Prototype

 Welcome to the world famous PDF Generator Prototype.
 Here we're testing different Ruby gems functionality and features.